-The Kids’ Cancer Project acknowledged childhood cancer awareness month on 2 September at Government House, Sydney.
+The Kids’ Cancer Project was honoured to commemorate childhood cancer awareness month on 2 September at Government House, Sydney.

 Showing solidarity with children and their families affected by childhood cancer the event was attended by The Honourable Jillian Skinner NSW Minister for Health and Dr Helen Zorbas AO, CEO of Cancer Australia.

 His Excellency observed that while not all present were directly affected by childhood cancer there was solidarity in the importance of research and its impact on the lives of children diagnosed with cancer.